3DPrintDemon/CanBus_Troubleshooting/README.md

 `ERROR: “mcu.error: mcu 'EBBCan’: Unable to connect”`

-First thing to do is go to the m`Machine` Tab in `Mainsail` & download your Klippy Log
+First thing to do is go to the `Machine` Tab in `Mainsail` & download your Klippy Log

 Now search using `ctrl+F` or `CMD+F` on MacOS